What is HTML? Hypertext Markup Language Explained

 Introduction: What is HTML?

-Pro Tip: Keep your HTML code clean and organized by using proper indentation and commenting.
-This makes it easier to read and maintain your code in the long run.
+Pro Tip: Keep your HTML tidy by using proper indentation and the occasional comment to explain what a section does.
+Clean markup is far easier to read and maintain once your pages start to grow.

 The Purpose of HTML